 Grow your LinkedIn Company Page Followers

-Are you already using the (new) "Invite Connections" feature on LinkedIn?
+Are you already using "Invite Connections" on LinkedIn?
 If you are an Administrator of your company page, you can now invite your (personal) connections to follow your (company) page.
-It’s an easy way to grow your company's following and have your company's messages appear in your contacts' message feed.
+It's an easy way to grow your company's following and have your company's messages appear in your contacts' feeds.

-Starting the process is very simple; you need to be an administrator of your company's LinkedIn business page.
+Starting the process is very simple; you must be an administrator of your company's LinkedIn business page.

 Invite Connections